-The HP Victus has good build quality.
+The HP Victus' build quality is good.
 It feels sturdy even though it's entirely plastic, and there aren't any gaps in the construction.
 There's a bit of flex in the display, but almost none in the keyboard deck.
 While the white plastic doesn't show fingerprints, it may look dirtier than the Mica Silver and Performance Blue models over time.

 The HP Victus has an outstanding hinge.
 It feels smooth when opening and closing the laptop, and it's very sturdy with almost no play at all.
 However, you can still open the laptop with one hand, which is a nice quality-of-life feature that gives the laptop a more premium feel.
 Unfortunately, the screen wobbles a lot when typing aggressively or on an uneven surface.

-The HP Victus' serviceability is excellent.
+The serviceability is excellent.
 It's very easy to access the internals as you only need to remove some Philips screws before prying open the bottom panel.
 The M.2 2280 storage slots support PCIe 3.0 or PCIe 4.0 NVMe SSDs.
 You can see HP's service manual here.
-Opening the laptop and changing the hardware may void the manufacturer's warranty.

 Note: Models with an NVIDIA GeForce GTX 1650 GPU have a 150W power adapter.